Karate Classes In Lisson Grove

 Lisson Grove Karate Coach

-Karate could be thought of as a weapon free method of self defence.
-It consists of powerful offensive and defensive tactics using every part of the body to their maximum advantage.
-It is an empty handed martial art that was designed to fend off armed adversaries.
+Karate may be considered a weapon free technique of self defence.
+It comprises powerful offensive and defensive tactics using all parts of the body to their highest possible advantage.
+It’s an empty handed martial art that’s made to fend off armed adversaries.

 Karate practice (Lisson Grove ) – Our Karate Classes in Lisson Grove

 Karate practice is usually divided into 3 main activities: